 The information for Chase Sapphire Banking has been collected independently by Johnny Jet.
 The card details on this page have not been reviewed or provided by the card issuer.

 Chase Sapphire Banking is easier to qualify for than Chase Private Client as you need a smaller account balance.
 However, the Sapphire Banking benefits are not as rich as Private Client, they are still valuable.
+Note though, there is no current signup bonus offer.
 Here’s what to know in this Chase Private Client vs Sapphire Banking comparison.

 How to Qualify for Sapphire Banking